YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you take methotrexate before a hair transplant or Humira or another biologic before a hair transplant, the platelet count has to be judged together with disease activity, infection risk, blood tests, specialist advice, and scalp condition.

-The safest planning is coordinated.
+Planning should be coordinated.
 The transplant clinic should not make isolated decisions about immune medicines, and the treating doctor should know that the planned procedure involves many small skin openings, not only a short cosmetic appointment.

-Does low platelet count change PRP or graft planning?
+Can a low platelet count change PRP or graft planning?

 For graft planning, the main issue is not that low platelets damage grafts directly.
 The concern is bleeding control, visibility during implantation, clot quality, swelling, bruising, and whether the procedure should be smaller, delayed, or avoided until the medical cause is clear.